Let's Make a Splan: Risk-Aware Trajectory Optimization in a Normalized Gaussian Splat: Detailed Description of

 \section{Detailed Description of \methodname}

 This section provides a detailed overview of \methodname, a novel approach for generating risk-aware motion plans in cluttered scenes represented as radiance fields using Gaussian basis functions.
 Section~\ref{subsec:approach_splatting} provides a brief overview of radiance fields and Gaussian Splatting.
 Section~\ref{subsec:approach_collision} then describes how to bound the probability of collision between a ball in $\R^3$ and a learned radiance field represented by Gaussian Splats.
-Section~\ref{subsec:approach_integral_evaluation} presents a closed-form upper-bound on the aforementioned probability of collision, and Section~\ref{subsec:approach_motion_planning} discusses how to leverage this result as a computationally-tractable chance constraint for online trajectory optimization.
+Section~\ref{subsec:approach_integral_evaluation} presents \Review{a closed-form}{an easily-computed expression for an}{13-V-1} upper-bound on the aforementioned probability of collision, and Section~\ref{subsec:approach_motion_planning} discusses how to leverage this result as a computationally-tractable chance constraint for online trajectory optimization.